puzpuzpuz/cls-rtracer/README.md

 Automatically generates a UUID value as the id for each request and stores it in Continuation-Local Storage (CLS, see [cls-hooked](https://github.com/jeff-lewis/cls-hooked)).
 Optionally, if the request contains `X-Request-Id` header, uses its value instead.
 Allows to obtain the generated request id anywhere in your routes later and use it for logging or any other purposes.

+Tested and works fine with Express v4 and Koa v2.

 ## How to use it - Step 1

 Install: